geovedi/book-notes/2018/brief-answers-to-the-big-questions.notes.md

 - Introduction and Perspective on Big Questions:
   - People's fascination with fundamental questions about the universe's origin and meaning.
   - The transition from creation accounts to various superstitions.
-  - Science's capacity to provide profound answers and the author's role as a physicist.
+  - Science's capacity to provide profound answers and Hawking's role as a physicist.
 - Personal Background and Curiosity:
-  - The author's upbringing with curiosity nurtured by parents.
+  - Hawking's upbringing with curiosity nurtured by parents.
   - Early interest in science and fascination with the cosmos.
-  - The author's inclination towards theoretical physics.
+  - Hawking's inclination towards theoretical physics.
 - Scientific Journey and Contributions:
   - Pursuit of theoretical physics and seeking answers to significant questions.
-  - Evolution of the author's understanding and contribution to changing perspectives on the universe.
+  - Evolution of Hawking's understanding and contribution to changing perspectives on the universe.
   - Gratitude for the opportunity to contribute to scientific progress.
 - Perspective from Space Exploration:
   - The space age's impact on humanity's perspective and unity.